StarRocks/starrocks/docs/en/administration/resource_group.md

   The CPU core limit for this resource group on a single BE node.
 It takes effect only when it is set to greater than `0`.
 Range: [0, `avg_be_cpu_cores`], where `avg_be_cpu_cores` represents the average number of CPU cores across all BE nodes.
 Default: 0.

-- `spill_mem_limit_threshold`:
+- `spill_mem_limit_threshold`

   The memory usage threshold (percentage) at which a resource group triggers the spilling of intermediate results.
-The valid range is [0, 1], and the default value is 1.
+The valid range is (0, 1).
+The default value is 1, indicating the threshold does not take effect.
 This parameter was introduced in v3.1.7.

-  - If spilling is enabled for a query and the query hits a resource group (including the default resource group `default_wg`), when the memory used by the query exceeds `query_mem_limit * mem_limit * spill_mem_limit_threshold`, intermediate results are spilled to disk to reduce memory usage.
-Here, `query_mem_limit` indicates the memory limit for a query on a BE node, controlled by the system variable `query_mem_limit`.
+  - If automatic spilling is enabled (that is, the system variable `spill_mode` is set to `auto`) but the resource group feature is disabled, the system will trigger spilling when the memory usage of a query exceeds 80% of `query_mem_limit`.
+Here, `query_mem_limit` is the maximum memory that a single query can use, controlled by the system variable `query_mem_limit`, with a default value of 0, indicating no limit.
-  - If spilling is enabled for a query but the query is not managed by the resource group feature, the system will decide whether to trigger spilling based on query's actual memory usage.
+  - If automatic spilling is enabled, and the query hits a resource group (including all system built-in resource groups), spilling will be triggered if the the query meets any of the following:
+    - when the memory used by all queries in the current resource group exceeds `current BE node memory limit * mem_limit * spill_mem_limit_threshold`
+    - when the current query consumes more than 80% of `query_mem_limit`

 On the basis of the above resource consumption restrictions, you can further restrict the resource consumption for big queries with the following parameters: